-Mary T. Szela, 57, has served as a member of our Board of Directors since November 2018.
+Mary T. Szela, 58, has served as a member of our Board of Directors since November 2018.
 Ms. Szela has served as Chief Executive Officer and President and a member of the Board of Directors of TriSalus Life Sciences (formerly Surefire Medical, Inc.), a privately-held medical device company, since January 2018.
-From January 2016 to November 2016, Ms. Szela served as Chief Executive Officer of Aegerion Pharmaceuticals, Inc., a publicly-held biopharmaceutical company, and served on its Board of Directors.
-In November 2016, Aegerion Pharmaceuticals, Inc. merged with QLT Inc. to form Novelion Therapeutics Inc., a publicly-held biopharmaceutical company, where, until November 2017, Ms. Szela served as Chief Executive Officer and as a member of its Board of Directors.
+From January 2016 to November 2016, Ms. Szela served as Chief Executive Officer of Aegerion Pharmaceuticals, Inc. ("Aegerion"), a publicly-held biopharmaceutical company, and served on its Board of Directors.
+In November 2016, Aegerion merged with QLT Inc. to form Novelion Therapeutics Inc., a publicly-held biopharmaceutical company, where, until November 2017, Ms. Szela served as Chief Executive Officer and as a member of its Board of Directors.
 Ms. Szela served as the Chief Executive Officer of Melinta Therapeutics, Inc. ("Melinta"), a publicly-held antibiotic development company, from April 2013 to August 2015.
-Ms. Szela has served on the Board of Directors of Coherus Biosciences, Inc., a publicly-traded biopharmaceutical company, since July 2014, Alimera Sciences, Inc., a publicly-traded drug development company, since June 2018, Senda Biosciences, Inc., a privately held therapeutic platform company, since October 2020, Omega Therapeutics, Inc., a privately-held developmentstage biotechnology company, since 2019, and Prometheus Biosciences, Inc., a publicly-traded biopharmaceutical company, since February 2021.
-She also served on the Board of Directors of Melinta from January 2013 to August 2015, Receptos, Inc., a publicly-held biopharmaceutical company, from June 2014 to July 2015, and Novo Nordisk AS, a publicly-held global healthcare company, from March 2014 to March 2017.
+Ms. Szela has served on the Board of Directors of Coherus Biosciences, Inc., a publicly-traded biopharmaceutical company, since July 2014, Alimera Sciences, Inc., a publicly-traded drug development company, since June 2018, Senda Biosciences, Inc., a privately held therapeutic platform company, since October 2020, Omega Therapeutics, Inc., a privately-held development-stage biotechnology company, since 2019, and Prometheus Biosciences, Inc., a publicly-traded biopharmaceutical company, since February 2021.
 Previously, Ms. Szela joined Abbott Laboratories ("Abbott") in 1987 and held several leadership positions, including Senior Vice President of Global Strategic Marketing from January 2010 to May 2012 and Senior Vice President of U.S. pharmaceuticals from September 2008 to December 2009.
-Prior to Abbott,

-Ms. Szela worked for the University of Illinois Hospital.
+Prior to Abbott, Ms. Szela worked for the University of Illinois Hospital.
 Ms. Szela earned a B.S. in Nursing and an M.B.A. from the University of Illinois.